- About DCC

 - News & Events

-The faculty and staff at Dutchess regard student services as an integral part of the total college experience.
+The faculty and staff at Dutchess regard stu-dent services as an integral part of the total college experience.
 A conscientious effort is made to know students as individuals and to serve them as such.
-The Department of Student Services includes the following offices: The Academic Coaching and Transfer (ACT) Center, Admissions, Registrar, Accommodative Services, Financial Aid, Counseling Services, Health Services, Student Activities, Residential Life and Athletics.
-They are coordinated and directed by the dean of Student Services and Enrollment Management.
+The Department of Student Services includes the following offices: Admissions, Student Advocacy and Accountability, The Academic, Career and Transfer (ACT) Center, The Center for College Access and Educational Opportunities, Veteran Services, Accommodative Services, Counseling Services, Health Services, Student Activities, Academic Housing and Athletics.
+They are coordinated and directed by the Dean of Student Services.

-To acquaint new full-time and part-time students with its educational philosophy, and standards, the College expects them to participate in an orientation program prior to their first semester at Dutchess.
+To acquaint new full-time and part-time students with the college’s educational philosophy and standards, the College expects them to participate in an orientation program prior to their first semester at Dutchess.
 Orientation each semester consists of a comprehensive program for full- and part-time students.
 A club fair is held early in the semester to encourage involvement in extracurricular activities.

 The goals of orientation are:

 • To acquaint new students with the College, its academic programs, facilities, resources, services, activities, policies and organizations.

 • To assist them in taking full advantage of the opportunities offered by the College.

 • To provide students with important information about issues and problems frequently encountered by college students as well as the resources and approaches for effective decision making.